 Annette Langlois Grunseth, Green Bay, Wisconsin, is retired from a career in healthcare marketing and public relations.
 She received the 2022 Hal Gruetzmacher Prize for poetry and a 2022 Gold Medal from the Military Writers Society of America for her book, Combat and Campus: Writing Through War, a biography of her brother’s Vietnam War letters and her concurrent year at UW-Madison during the antiwar protests.
 She earned a Pushcart prize nomination with her book Becoming Trans-Parent: One Family’s Journey of Gender Transition.
+Her third book is a memoir in poetry — Summer Days at the Five and Dime, released in May 2026.

-SHORT BIO: Annette Langlois Grunseth, retired from a career in public relations, received the 2022 Hal Gruetzmacher Prize for Poetry for “Cicadas Can Reach 100 Decibels.”
-She earned a 2022 Gold Medal from Military Writers Society of America for her book Combat and Campus: Writing Through War, and a Pushcart Prize nomination with her poetry book Becoming Trans-Parent: One Family’s Journey of Gender Transition.
-Her poems have appeared in Poetry of PresenceII, Silver Birch Press, Amethyst Review, Wisconsin People & Ideas, Bramble, The Poeming Pigeon, and two Door County anthologies: Soundings: Door County in Poetry and Halfway to the North Pole.
+Annette Langlois Grunseth, received the 2022 Hal Gruetzmacher Prize for Poetry.
+She earned a Gold Medal from Military Writers Society of America for her book Combat and Campus: Writing Through War, and a Pushcart Prize nomination for Becoming Trans-Parent: One Family’s Journey of Gender Transition.
+Her third book, Summer Days at the Five and Dime is a memoir in poetry.
+Her poems have appeared in Poetry of Presence II, Silver Birch Press, Amethyst Review, Wisconsin People & Ideas, Bramble, The Poeming Pigeon, Soundings: Door County in Poetry and Halfway to the North Pole.
 Her work has been recognized with Wisconsin Fellowship of Poets and the Wisconsin Academy.
 Grunseth enjoys bicycling, writing poems from her kayak, and camping.
 Learn more at www.annettegrunseth.com

 Notable Awards: